tinyplex/tinybase/site/home/index.md

 > ## About
 >
+> Modern apps deserve better.
+Why trade reactive user experiences to be able to use relational data?
+Or sacrifice features for bundle size?
+And why does the cloud do all the work <a href='https://localfirstweb.dev/' target='_blank'>anyway</a>?
+>
 > Building TinyBase was originally an interesting exercise for <a rel="me"
-> href="https://hachyderm.io/@jamesgpearce">me</a> in API design, minification,
+> href="https://tripleodeon.com">me</a> in API design, minification,
 > and documentation.
+But now it has taken on a life of its own, and has grown
+> beyond my wildest expectations
+>
-It could not have been built without these great
+> It could not have been built without these great
 > [projects](/guides/how-tinybase-is-built/credits/#giants) and
 > [friends](/guides/how-tinybase-is-built/credits/#and-friends), and I hope you
 > enjoy using it as much as I do building it!